afduarte/honours/Notes.md

 	- Slower processing (has to iterate through file to retrieve examples to annotate), less configuration required
 	- Simpler and acceptable for smaller jobs.
 Decreases complexity in the system by not storing the whole dataset in a database

-* [Implementation detail]: Run multiple workers for each storage type
+{Implementation detail}: Run multiple workers for each storage type

 ### Output